 - 45 Adur's economy is closely related to that of its neighbouring districts which offer greater and more varied employment opportunities.
-In 2011, there was net daily out commuting of 1,294 people from the district to Worthing and 3,538 people to Brighton & Hove, reflecting the district's economy and close proximity to larger employment centres nearby (81% of Adur's working residents work within Adur, Brighton & Hove or Worthing) and Gatwick Airport and London further afield.
-Only 44% of Adur's resident workforce work within Adur. - 46 The public services sector provides the largest number of jobs in Adur (23% of jobs).
+In 2011, there was net daily out commuting of 1,294 people from the district to Worthing and 3,538 people to Brighton & Hove,14 reflecting the district's economy and close proximity to larger employment centres nearby (81%15 of Adur's working residents work within Adur, Brighton & Hove or Worthing) and Gatwick Airport and London further afield.
+Only 44% of Adur's resident workforce work within Adur. - 46 The public services sector provides the largest number of jobs in Adur (2423% of jobs).
 This includes local government, education, health, defence and policing.
-Other large sectors in Adur, in terms of total employment, include wholesale and retail (20%), professional services (19%), and manufacturing (13%).
-In comparison to West Sussex, the South East and the rest of the UK, Adur's strongest sectors are extraction and mining, manufacturing and construction.
-The recent economic downturn has not had a significant impact on Adur's economy.
-Although the number of jobs declined by 400 during the recession, the district has since recovered and job numbers are back to pre-recession rates (approximately 22,000 jobs). - 47 As of 2013, there were approximately 1990 businesses operating in Adur across 2270 local units.
-The vast majority of the enterprises based in Adur are micro businesses that employ less than 10 people which is below West Sussex (89.1%) and the South East (89.1%) but above the national average of 88.3%.
-There are no larger companies that are based in the district (+500 employees), although 5 local units that employ between 250 and 499 people.
-Overall the business base is focussed towards smaller and medium-sized enterprises (SMEs).
+Other large sectors in Adur, in terms of total employment, include wholesale and retail (2220%), professional services financial and other business services (1719%), and manufacturing (13%).
+In comparison to West Sussex, the South East and the rest of the UK, Adur's strongest sectors are extraction and

-&lt;sup>13 Nomis website March 2013
+13 Nomis website March 2013

-&lt;sup>14 2011 Census (from NOMIS)
+14 2011 Census (from NOMIS)

-&lt;sup>15 2011 Census (from NOMIS)
+15 2011 Census (from NOMIS)